Shannon

 Shannon is a qualified integrative counsellor with a special interest in supporting neurodivergent children, young people, and adults.
 Known for her calm and compassionate approach, Shannon offers a welcoming space where clients can feel truly seen, heard, and accepted—exactly as they are.

-She works with young people, as well as adults, supporting a wide range of emotional and psychological challenges, including anxiety, low mood, stress, self-esteem difficulties, identity exploration, school or college-related pressures, and relationship issues.
+She works with young people 8+, as well as adults, supporting a wide range of emotional and psychological challenges, including anxiety, low mood, stress, self-esteem difficulties, identity exploration, school or college-related pressures, and relationship issues.

-Her approach is gentle, responsive, and always led by the needs of the individual.
+Her approach is gentle, responsive, and always guided by the individual's needs.
 Whether through open conversation, creative expression, or quiet reflection, Shannon adapts her work to suit what feels most comfortable and meaningful to each person she supports.

 Shannon has a particular passion for working with autistic and ADHD clients.
 She is deeply committed to creating a therapeutic environment that honours neurodiversity—one that respects different ways of thinking, feeling, and communicating.